 For the management of remote destinations, it is necessary that the backup applications consider and manage the necessary variables needed for operation.
 This is the offsite backup solution concept, which maintains the characteristics of a backup and recovery solution while allowing the copy and retrieval of the data to/from remote storage sites.
 This could involve a remote device or computer system, or a service or resource in the cloud, such as Google, Amazon S3, Microsoft Azure, etc. Of course, adequate levels of security and speed are important

-Offsite backup software is a well-known software architecture approach between cloud backup and disaster recovery applications, and should offer qualities and techniques such as:
+Offsite backup is a well-known solution architecture approach between cloud backup and disaster recovery applications, and should offer the following features:

-In addition to the above functionalities, offsite backup software may also allow:
+In addition to the above functions offsite backup solutions may also allow:

 Therefore, offsite backup software should consider: